moderndatacompany/dataos.info/docs/resources/lens/lens_manifest_attributes.md

-# Attribute of Lens  manifest
+# Attributes of Lens manifest

 ## Structure of Lens manifest